pontusgranath/svt-apl/documentation.md

 ```
 sudo python3 -m virtualenv venv
 ```
-3. You may now proceed like normal when interacting with the environment.
+3. You may now proceed as normal when interacting with the environment.

 ### Installing dependencies